-The Copernicus Masters competition aims to support the development of market-oriented applications based on Earth observation data.
-It includes exciting topic specific challenges that are being awarded by an array of prominent partners, such as the European Space Agency (ESA), CloudEO, and T Systems.
-In 2016, the Catapult are supporting the Sustainable Living challenge.
+The competition includes exciting topic specific challenges that are being awarded by an array of prominent partners, such as the European Space Agency (ESA), Planet, Airbus & DLR.
+In 2018, the Catapult is supporting the Data Visualisation challenge.

 For more information, visit: www.copernicus-masters.com